 PODCAST: Working Out Wisely When You Have Tennis Elbow

-Here’s a slightly better-sounding version of this working out podcast that you can download and keep by clicking the “download” link under the player below – And subscribe on your favorite platform:
+Here’s the podcast version that you can download and keep by clicking the “download” link under the player below.

 What If Lifting Weights Injured You In The First Place?

-One of the main concerns and deciding factors is whether you developed Tennis Elbow from “over exercising” – as in working out too often without enough recovery time, using bad form and/or too much weight or resistance, whether lifting, or doing some other form of strength conditioning – like P90x, Cross Fit or TRX.
+One of the main concerns and deciding factors is whether you developed Tennis Elbow from “over exercising” – as in working out too often without enough recovery time, using bad form and/or too much weight or resistance, whether lifting, or doing some other form of strength conditioning – like P90x, TRX or Cross Fit

 If that’s how you were injured in the first place, it’s probably ideal (and common sensible) to take a break from that activity (or ANY activity that you are fairly sure caused your injury.)